axemonkey/blog.clivemurray.com/src/posts/2025/clives-album-of-the-year-2024.md

 * *The Cure* – **Songs of a Lost World** – 16 years
 * *Clive Murray* – **Love and Painkillers** – 22 years

 So... you know.
-Don't write someone off when they're down until their sleeping chickens are all in a row, with two in a bush.
+Don't write someone off when they're down until their sleeping chickens are all in a row, with two in a bush and both hands on the road.
 Or something.

 ## The one-liners